The Ocean House

 For those unfamiliar with the location of the Ocean House, it is the red Colonial located the very beginning of Main Street.
 The significance of the building’s location will become apparent after we look at the history behind it.

-Cliff Wilson, who is the current president of the Ashland Historical Society and was actively involved with the selection and purchase of the property, compiled a chronology of the Ocean House, available in detail on our website:
+Cliff Wilson, who is the current president of the Ashland Historical Society and was actively involved with the selection and purchase of the property, compiled a chronology of the Ocean House.

 Excerpts from Cliff’s research: